oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 In this example, Catalog field "a" is a single type and field "b" is designated as a collection by the "dir" option (shown as "b/").
-Simplifying replaces Paths with an Enumerated type containing JSON Pointers to all leaf types in and under Catalog:
+Unfolding replaces Paths with an Enumerated type containing JSON Pointers to all leaf types in and under Catalog:

     Paths2 = Enumerated
        1 a                                  // Item 1